Your Guide to Auto Dealer Bonds

 How does an auto dealer bond work?

-These surety bonds help protect customers from dealerships and their employees.
+Auto dealer bonds help protect customers and the Department of Motor Vehicles (DMV) from dealerships and their employees.
 They may also protect financial institutions and the state from potential financial loss.

 - Principal: The auto dealer or dealership that needs the bond